Dark Mode is taking over the inbox—and making sure emails look great in this reading environment is the new big challenge for email marketers.

 What is Dark Mode?

-Dark Mode is a reversed colour scheme that utilizes light-coloured typography, UI elements, and iconography on dark backgrounds—and it’s one of the hottest digital design trends in the past year.
+Dark Mode is a reversed colour scheme that utilises light-coloured typography, UI elements, and iconography on dark backgrounds—and it’s one of the hottest digital design trends in the past year.

 Why do people prefer dark mode?